 - Put filtering and monitoring systems in place.
 Don’t just put your head in the sand.
 The same technology that causes problems can also create solutions.
 There are amazing tools out there that not only block content, but also let you know what your child is doing online.
 Put these in place now.

 Our product helps parents monitor what their children are talking about online with their friends and posting across social media.
 With it, you receive alerts when potentially harmful or dangerous issues arise.
-We offer a free, one-week trial for interested parents.
+We offer a for interested parents.

 About the author